Tea in the Sahara

 ‘From Now’ sadly finished just about a month ago, however that hasn’t stopped the growing global demand and thirst for this exceptional juggernaut of a podcast no, no!
-My original review of the show a month back still stands as one of the most visited reviews that I have written which is the true testament of the quality of this show.
-If you haven’t already checked out my previous review of the podcast I highly recommend to check it out before we dip into this review (pt.2) where I will pick up from ep.4 onwards.
+My original review of the show a month back still stands as one of the most visited reviews that I have written which is a true testament to the quality of this show.
+If you haven’t already checked out my previous review of the podcast I highly recommend checking it out before we dip into this review (pt.2) where I will pick up from ep.4 onwards.

 From Now, written and created by Rhys Wakefield & William Day Frank, starring & executively produced by Scottish actors Richard Madden (playing Edward Fitz) most famous for the TV series ‘Bodyguard’ and being mooted as the next James Bond, star alongside veteran theatre, television, & film heavyweight Brian Cox who plays Hunter Fitz.

 Australian Rhys Wakefield of ‘The Purge’ also directs the show, and spoiler ALERT if you have not already binged listened to the whole series just yet, as I will be offering up my own thoughts, and opinions on the show within this review.